itesoro/tip/README.md

 ## Known Issues

-- Because of packages links we may reach packages that are not part of current environemnt but are part of other env
+- Because of packages links we may reach packages that are not part of current environment but are part of other env
 - `tip run -m module` error message when there is no `__main__.py` file may have better formatting
 - Uninstalling a package doesn't remove link: we must not just delete it but add link to other package version if it exists